JoaoGFarias/JoaoGFarias.github.io/_posts/2020-04-15-gentle_intro_mutation_testing.markdown

 {% include figure image_path="/assets/images/gentle_intro_mutation/front.jpg" alt="DNA Mutation" %}

-Note: This post's content is part of my presentation [Automation Guild 2020 talk](https://guildconferences.com/conferences/automation-2020/).
+Note: This post's content is part of my presentation on the [Automation Guild 2020 talk](https://guildconferences.com/conferences/automation-2020/) named _"Grow Your Automation Toolkit: Because when all you have is a hammer..."_.

 # Our example